Emerald: May’s Green Goddess

 - Zodiac Sign Associated with: Taurus

 The Evergreen Slip-on necklace is perfect for beginning beaders.
 It only takes a few tools (wire nippers & chain-nose pliers) and uses a few basic skills.
-All of the materials can be found at your local Michaels Store.

 The Bead Gallery beads you’ll need are: